Living overseas and concerned that you haven't filed US taxes? If you are an US expat, you should consider getting into tax compliance as;

 - Filing 2020 2021 returns will provide $3200 in pandemic stimulus payments to you even if you lived abroad (if you meet the criteria).

-Find out more about expat tax issues here.
+Find out more about expat tax preparation and other expat tax issues here.

 Talk with a tax expert for free (888) 282-4697